All countries have recently been removed from the red list for travel from the UK.

 - Once you have arrived back into the UK, you have two days to take another test – which must be a PCR test.Everyone over the age of 5 must take these tests.

-- The Day 2 Testing Kit can be bought privately from the Government approved list of providers – which Fit2Fy is on
+- The Day 2 Testing Kit can be bought privately from any of the travel test providers on this list – including Fit2FlyTest

 - While you are awaiting the result of this test, you must self-isolate – regardless of whether you are fully vaccinated or not.
 You can stop self-isoalting when you recieve a negative test result

 - As well as taking this PCR test on day 2, all travellers must also fill in and submit an online passenger locator form, within the 48 hours of arrival into the UK – even if they are just passing through

 - However, these testing rules do not apply to travellers from the Channel Islands, Isle of Man or Ireland – unless they have been in another country in the 10 days before they are travelling to the UK

 Will I need to quarantine in a hotel on arrival into the UK?

 This measure was previously in place for people arriving from countries that were on the government’s red list, but all countries were removed from the red list at 4 am today (15th December).

 Anyone who is currently in a quarantine hotel can leave, but they must follow the same quarantine and testing rules as those travellers arriving from non-red list countries.